sylvaindumont/dark-gl/README.md

 dark-gl
 =======

-Based on the concept of blackle, a chrome extension which provide a dark theme for Google service
+Based on the concept of blackle, a chrome extension which provide a dark theme for Google service to save energy consumption and eyestrain.